 I am not schooled in roofing materials, but I believe this one was tar paper—that gray, sandpaper-like material that in our case, was fused together with black goop, presumably tar.

-A metal shelf of sorts measuring about two-feet deep ran along the brick wall on one side of the deck, and I utilized it heavily, thinking that was “safer” because it was not technically the roof.
+A metal shelf measuring about two-feet deep ran along the brick wall on one side of the deck, and I utilized it heavily, thinking that was “safer” because it was not technically the roof.
 I arranged many pots along it, as well as a small birdbath, rustic structures picked up at flea markets (or on the street) for climbing vines and tealight candleholders.

-For water, we snaked a hose from the kitchen sink (located midway through the apartment) behind the couch and out a living room window; I also had a cooler that I filled with water when I wasn't directly watering the plants with the hose.
+For water, we snaked a hose from the kitchen sink (located midway through the apartment) behind the couch and out a living room window; I also had a cooler that I filled with water when I wasn't watering the plants with the hose.

 Variety is the spice